 We entered into a license agreement with BU and MIT effective October 2015 and signed April 2017.
 Howard Hughes Medical Institute ("HHMI") has an ownership interest in certain patent rights licensed to us under this license, which interest HHMI assigned to BU.
 HHMI is not a party to the license agreement, but receives the benefit of certain terms.
-Under this license agreement, BU and MIT granted us a worldwide license under certain patents and patent applications that is exclusive in the therapeutics and theranostics fields and non-exclusive in the diagnostic and internal research field.
+Under this license agreement, BU and MIT granted us a worldwide license under certain patent applications that is exclusive in the therapeutics and theranostics fields and non-exclusive in the diagnostic and internal research field.
 The license grants us rights to make, have made, use, lease, import, sell, and offer to sell licensed products and processes.
-We do not have the right to control prosecution of the licensed patents and patent applications, and our rights to enforce the licensed patent rights are subject to certain limitations.
-Under the terms of this license agreement, as partial consideration for the license, BU, MIT and MIT's agent Omega Cambridge SPV, L.P. were issued an aggregate of 325,377 shares of our common stock.
-In addition, we paid an upfront fee, and reimbursed past patent prosecution costs, and the licensors are eligible to receive from us an annual maintenance fee, milestone fees, sublicense fees if we should ever grant a sublicense to the licensed patents and patent applications and low single-digit royalty percentages on net sales of licensed products.
+We do not have the right to control prosecution of the license agreement, as partial consideration for the license, BU, MIT and MIT's agent Omega Cambridge SPV, L.P. were issued an aggregate of 325,377 shares of our common stock.
+In addition, we paid an upfront fee, and reimbursed past patent prosecution costs, and the licensers are eligible to receive from us an annual maintenance fee, milestone fees, sublicense fees if we should ever grant a sublicense to the licensed patent applications and low single-digit royalty percentages on net sales of licensed products.
 BU also receives reimbursement from us for patent prosecution expenses.
 We are subject to diligence requirements to develop licensed products in accordance with certain development milestones.